aminbeigi/truth-table-generator/README.md

 </p>

 ## Description
 Truth-Table-Generator is a tool that dynamically generates a truth table.
+Created with React, React Bootstrap and Styled Components.

 ## Contributions
 Contributions are always welcome!